Professor of Neurology and Epidemiology, Faculty of Medicine, UNSW Sydney

 Yuan LI joined TGI China in January 2017.
 She is currently the leader of nutrition and lifestyle program, working mainly on FoodSwitch and SmartDiet projects.
 She received her PhD degree of nutrition and food hygiene from the National Institute for Nutrition and Health, China CDC in 2007 and acquired the associate professor qualification in 2011.

-Ms. Rong LUO joined the George Institute for Global Health in January 2013 as research coordinator and research fellow.
+Ms. Rong LUO joined the George Institute for Global Health in January 2013 as research fellow.
 She is engaged in several research projects related to NCD, including stroke, mHealth systematic review and women health.

 Shenshen Li graduated from Peking University Health Science Center in 2004, and got her master degree in International Health in Uppsala University in 2006.
 She joined the George Institute in the same year.

 Terry received her bachelor degree in English from Chongqing University in 2010.
-Before joining the George Institute as communication coordinator in 2016, she worked for television station、embassy and commercial corporate in the marketing communication field.
+Before joining the George Institute in 2016, she worked for television station、embassy and commercial corporate in the marketing communication field.

 Xu Zhang graduated from Shenyang University with a Bachelor degree in international accounting.
 Before joining the George Institute China in October 2014, she had three years working experience as an auditor which helped her quickly adapt to a new environment.